bitcoinerlab/descriptors/README.md

 </details>

-Hardware-wallet signers follow the same pattern after the device manager has been created.
+Hardware-wallet signers follow the same pattern after the device session has been created.

 <a name="signers-and-finalizers-finalize-psbt-input"></a>